 Recommended Video for you:

-Mouth-watering solutions
+Mouth-watering Solutions

 Besides these enzymes and peptides, certain other proteins can attach to multiple microbes.
+This prevents those microbes from attaching to a surface in the mouth and subsequently being swallowed.

-Keeping the mouth “clean” isn’t the only strategy to keep infections at bay.
-Oral wounds have been noted to heal faster than other wounds to the skin would, and with significantly less scarring.
-This fast “patch-up” job might prevent the wound from being exposed long enough for pathogens to begin their work.
-The process for wound healing and tissue regeneration roughly follows the same steps, whether it be the skin on your arm or inside your mouth.
 Immediately after a cut, ruptured blood vessels begin to seal up through coagulation at the wound site, which stops the bleeding.
 Injured skin cells secrete many different molecules that recruit immune cells to kill microbes and destroy any other foreign particles and begin inflammation of the tissue, which is important in healing a wound.
 A host of different cells begin to repair and regenerate the skin and the ruptured blood vessels.
 This is a slower process.
-The skin in the oral cavity, though largely similar to skin elsewhere, has a few notable differences.
-First, the saliva in the mouth creates a thin film over the oral cavity, which lubricates the cells and prevents them from drying out.
-This lubrication is important for wound healing, giving cells the perfect environment in which to regenerate.